Symphony No. 3 (Bruckner): Fourth movement

 The Finale's main theme is a recall of the main theme of the first movement, by sharing the same rhythm, as shown below:

 The second theme group is in a slower tempo and has a somewhat similar delicateness as the Trio of the third movement:

 During this theme group there are quotations from Tristan und Isolde and the main motive of the Second Symphony that were cut after the first versions.
 After this group, the third theme group makes use of syncopated octaves, making it very rhythmic:

 The original version has a quotation of Rienzi near the end of the recapitulation.
 Additionally, the earlier versions feature a "catalogue" of themes from previous movements, similar to the Finale of Beethoven's Ninth Symphony, albeit near the end of the movement rather than the beginning.
 Eduard Hanslick, one of Bruckner's greatest critics, described the symphony as such: "Bruckner's poetic intentions were not clear to us – perhaps a vision of Beethoven's Ninth becoming friendly with Wagner's Valkyries and finishing up being trampled under their hooves."
 The catalogue was removed in the final version.
 As the symphony draws to a close, the main theme of the first movement is recalled, and in the final version, is actually used to bring about the final D major cadence.

 Instrumentation

-The symphony requires an instrumentation of one pair each of flutes, oboes, clarinets and bassoons, with four horns, three trumpets, three trombones, timpani and strings.
+The score calls for two flutes, two oboes, two clarinets, two bassoons, four horns, three trumpets, three trombones, timpani and strings.